 - With consent, to comply with legal process, or to protect Register Event and our users.
 When we have your consent or if we believe that disclosure is reasonably necessary to comply with a law, regulation or legal request; to protect the safety, rights, or property of the public, any person, or Register Event; or to detect, prevent, or otherwise address fraud, security or technical issues.
 If we receive a legal or law enforcement request for information we will do our best to notify the subject of the request if we are able.

 - About you with your organization or team administrator(s).

-- We may share your email address and team name with your organization.
-If the email address under which you’ve registered your account belongs to or is controlled by an organization (to be clear, we’re not talking about free web-based email providers like Gmail, Hotmail or Yahoo!
-Mail) we may disclose that email address and associated team names to that organization in order to help it understand who associated with that organization uses Register Event, and to assist the organization with its enterprise accounts.
-Please do not use a work email address for our services unless you are authorized to do so, and are therefore comfortable with this kind of sharing.
+- We may share your email address and team name with your organisation.
+If the email address under which you’ve registered your account belongs to or is controlled by an organisation (to be clear, we’re not talking about free web-based email providers like Gmail, Hotmail or Yahoo!
+Mail) we may disclose that email address and associated team names to that organisation in order to help it understand who associated with that organisation uses Register Event.
+Please do not use a work email address for our services unless you are authorised to do so, and are therefore comfortable with this kind of sharing.

 - In addition, there may be times when you contact Register Event to help resolve an issue specific to a team you are a member of.
 In order to help resolve the issue, we may need to share your concern with your administrator.
 When possible, we will try to mask or remove any identifying information before sharing these communications.

 - That is aggregated and non-identifiable.
 We may also share aggregated or non-personally identifiable information with our partners or others for business or research purposes.
 For example, we may tell a prospective Register Event customer the average number of visits to a Register Event site in a day or may partner with research firm or academics to explore interesting questions about event-based registration websites.
 Again, this policy is not intended to prohibit the disclosure and use of aggregated or de-identified data.